Dynamical Archetype Analysis: Autonomous Computation: Mathematical derivations

-\section{First-order bound and the Pareto frontier}
+\subsection{First-order bound and the Pareto frontier}

-Let $\homeo^\ast$ be a diffeomorphism that can be used for achieving the smooth conjugacy in \eqref{eq:d1:tc}.
+Let $\homeo$ be a diffeomorphism that can be used for achieving the smooth conjugacy in \eqref{eq:d1:tc}.
 Now, we want to consider the complexity of $\homeo$ and trade-off with additive perturbation.
 For this, we will do a first-order perturbation analysis.

-To link the complexity of diffeomorphism to the magnitude of additive perturbation, we seek to find the equivalence up to first order of the vector field corresponding to the diffeomorphism.
-Let $ \vf(\vx) \overset{\text{t.c.}}{\sim} \vg(\vx) $.
-That is, we seek to find $\vDelta(\vx)$ that maintains the topological conjugacy,
+To link the complexity of the diffeomorphism to the magnitude of an additive perturbation, we work out, to first order, the perturbation of the vector field that is equivalent to conjugating by a near-identity diffeomorphism.
+Consistent with \eqref{eq:ed1}, $\homeo$ carries the source $\vg$ to the target, so it is $\vg$ that is transformed; we seek the additive perturbation $\epsilon\vDelta_2$ of $\vg$ that its first-order action reproduces,